sqlxpert/lights-off-aws/README.md

 * Tag EC2 instances, EBS volumes, and RDS databases to schedule backups.

-* Tag your own custom CloudFormation stacks, and Lights Off can even delete/recreate the expensive parts of it on schedule!
+* Tag your own custom CloudFormation stacks, and Lights Off can even delete/recreate the expensive parts on schedule!

 Jump to:
 [Installation](#quick-start) &bull;